fvre-bench/fvre-bench/README.md

 **6 · Binary-level dynamic validation.** **ASan/UBSan** were used to confirm that the vulnerabilities **survive compilation and remain observable in the resulting binaries**.

-**7 · LLM evaluation.** One member from each pair was randomly selected and stripped, producing **700 binaries (350 vulnerable and 350 patched)** for evaluating the reverse-engineering capabilities of LLMs and agentic systems.
+**7 · LLM evaluation.** We randomly selected and stripped one binary from each of the 700 vulnerable–patched pairs, resulting in a final evaluation set of **700 binaries (350 vulnerable and 350 patched)** for assessing the reverse-engineering capabilities of LLMs and agentic systems.